-Temporary Employees: Temporary employees normally are not eligible to receive benefits, including holiday or vacation leave, but accrue leaves, holidays and insurance, except paid sick leave

-PERSONNEL POLICIES MANUAL (02.23.202207.26.2023) LAKE WHATCOM WATER & SEWER DISTRICT as indicated in Section 7.2.
+Temporary Employees: Temporary employees normally are not eligible to receive holiday or vacation leave, but accrue paid sick leave as indicated in Section 7.2.
 Temporary employees are eligible for health insurance, as defined in Section 6.4.
 The General Manager, however, may negotiate benefit packages with individuals at their discretion.